MrFatSquirrel/MrFatSquirrel/README.md

 ### Hi there 👋
+### My name is Harry and I like to play videogames.

 ### I'm currently working on my high scool finals project.
 Wish me luck!
 <!--
 **MrFatSquirrel/MrFatSquirrel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.